sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

   	- scp dowserwat.pdb onto local filesystem, then upload to remote using MobaXTerm
   	- Import Structure into Maestro --> select dowserwat.pdb to import
   	- Shift+Select both the "preprocessed" pdb from prior and "dowserwat.pdb" --> right click --> select "Merge" from menu
   - Rename the merged structure "prepped_dowsed_noCaps"

 - (Round Three) Recheck protonation
 	- Protein Prep Wizard --> Import and Process tab --> check Cap termini --> Preprocess
  	- Add "capped" the name of this new structure.
 Make sure you have the correct structure selected.
 Double check on problems, missing atoms, and review & modify tab.
   	- Refine tab --> re-run the Interactive Optimizer now with capped + dowsed protein.
 Adust charge states as needed.
   - Label new structure with "opt"

 - (Round Four) Refine --> Restrained Minimization (hydrogens only, OPLS4)
 - Label new structure with "min"

-- Export prepared PDB file from Maestro to remote
-- Download PDB from remote to local, then scp to Savio
+- Export prepared structure as PDB file from Maestro to remote.
+Download PDB from remote to local, then scp to Savio

 - What is Cap Termini?
 The goal is to neutralize the protein backbone by adjusting the C and N-termini and spreading their charge as evenly as possible.